LEOPARDSat-1

 Payload Subsystem

-Eight Radiation Field Effect Transistors (RADFETs), a type of Metal-Oxide-Semiconductor Field Effect Transistor (MOSFET), will be used to measure the radiation dosage on orbit.
-These are separated into three groups to characterize the effectiveness of the selected composite materials:
+Sixteen Radiation Field Effect Transistors (RADFETs), a type of Metal-Oxide-Semiconductor Field Effect Transistor (MOSFET), will be used to measure the radiation doses on orbit.
+These are separated into three groups to characterize the effectiveness of the selected composite material:

-• Two unshielded RADFETs act as a reference, monitoring the ionizing radiation that passes through the CubeSat’s aluminum frame.
+• Six unshielded RADFETs act as a reference, monitoring the ionizing radiation that passes through the CubeSat’s aluminum frame.

 Power Subsystem

-The three main functions of the power subsystem are to provide power generation, power storage, and power distribution.
-Electrical power will be generated using five 10 cm x 10 cm solar panels, one mounted to each face of the CubeSat other than the Z+ face containing the payload assembly.
-The panels will be manufactured in-house by UC CubeCats, with each mounting 26 TrisolX Solar Wings.
-Power generated by these solar panels will be stored in two 18650 Lithium Ion Batteries.
-The batteries will be mounted to a custom-design power distribution board, which contains battery chargers, a battery monitor to track battery status and health, and DC-DC converters to deliver the required voltage and peak/nominal current draws to each subsystem.
+The power subsystem provides power generation, power storage, and power distribution for the satellite.
+Electrical power will be generated using a solar array consisiting of five individual panels, one mounted to each face of the CubeSat other than the Z+ face containing the payload assembly.
+These panels will be manufactured by UC CubeCats using Trisolx GaAs solar cells, with a total of 136 cells in the full array.
+Power generated by these solar panels will be stored in a battery consisting of two 18650 Lithium Ion cells.
+The battery will be mounted to a custom-design power distribution board, which contains battery chargers, battery monitors, and DC-DC converters to deliver the required voltages and peak/nominal current draws to each subsystem.

 Structure Subsystem

-CAD model of the exterior structural frame LEOPARDSat-1's structure will use a custom 1U exterior frame, consisting of four launch rails and two end plates, all made from Aluminum 6061.
+LEOPARDSat-1's structure will use a custom 1U exterior frame, consisting of four launch rails and two end plates, all made from anodized Aluminum 6061.
 The rails are smooth, for either forwards or backwards deployment, and contain several deployment specific mechanisms:

-• One roller deployment switch on the +X face of one rail, to disable the power subsystem for safety between launch and deployment.
+• One roller deployment switch on the +Y face of one rail, to disable the power subsystem for safety between launch and deployment.

 • Two pusher deployment switches on the -Z ends of two rails, also to disable the power subsystem.